 - One good wipe with a paper towel or dishrag is good enough for containers

-- Ask yourself, if what’s still in here can smear or soil paper recyclables, then it’s too dirty to recycle
+- Ask yourself, can what’s still in here smear or soil paper recyclables?
+If yes, then it’s too dirty to recycle

-- If cleaning a recyclable item would take too much water or electricity, then throw it out
+- If cleaning a recyclable item would take too much water, then throw it out

 Hard to Recycle Items and Where to Take Them